Laban Movement Analysis is a framework for understanding, analyzing, and describing the structure and meaning of how humans move.

 Why study Bartenieff Fundamentals?
 To see how movement patterns do or don't help you in everyday life.
 To reclaim the role of movement patterns in the efficient functioning of your body.
 To reclaim the possibilities of total expressivity.
 To open new possibilities.
 To sense, feel, and attempt to understand what is fundamental in your own organism and what is fundamental to how you move and relate in the world.

-The two main institutions that teach professional programs in Laban Movement Analysis are the Trinity Laban Conservatoire of Music and Dance in London (formerly the Laban Centre for Movement and Dance) and the Laban/Bartenieff Institute of Movement Studies in New York.
+The two main institutions that teach professional programs in Laban Movement Analysis are the Trinity Laban Conservatoire of Music and Dance in London and the Laban/Bartenieff Institute of Movement Studies in New York.
 Qualified practitioners are Certified Movement Analysts (CMAs) or Certified Laban Movement Analysts (CLMAs).
-Click here for books on Laban Movement Analysis.

 Au, Susan, "A Man of Movement: Rudolf Laban, 1879-1958," Dance Magazine, June 1979, p.
 102.